ZealanL/RLGym-PPO-Guide/README.md

 This guide also assumes you know the basics of Rocket League.
 If you don't know what Rocket League is, I have no idea how you got here.

-You don't need any prior experience in machine learning, and in fact this guide will assume that you don't.
+You don't need any prior experience in machine learning, and this guide will assume that you don't.
 If you already know a concept I explain, feel free to skip ahead.

 ## Installing rlgym-ppo and rlgym-sim
 Follow the instructions on https://github.com/AechPro/rlgym-ppo/blob/main/README.md.
 If you have an NVIDIA GPU, you should definitely install PyTorch with GPU support, because it will greatly speed up training.

 ### Wait where is Rocket League involved?
-rlgym-ppo uses rlgym-sim, which is a version of RLGym that runs on a simulated version of Rocket League, called rocketsim, without actually running the game itself.
-This means that you can use rlgym-ppo on non-windows platforms, without needing Rocket League, and can also collect data from the game much faster.
+rlgym-ppo uses rlgym-sim, which is a version of RLGym that runs on a simulated version of Rocket League, called RocketSim, without actually running the game itself.
+This means that you can use rlgym-ppo on non-Windows platforms, without needing Rocket League, and can also collect data from the game much faster.

 ## Actually running your bot
 Once you have installed rlgym-ppo, you can run your bot by running `example.py`.

-This will start training the bot, and will report its results to *wandb* (Weights and Biases), a data platform you can use to view graphs of various stats as your bot trains.
+This will start training the bot, and will report its results to WandB (Weights and Biases), a data platform you can use to view graphs of various stats as your bot trains.
 It will also print out a large list of information into the console, which I will elaborate on in the next section.

 ## The basics of the training loop
 Training is a process of: